serebrov/notes/2013-05-24-angular-seo.md

         <li ng-repeat="item in items" ng-bind="item.name"></li>
     </script>

-There are also attempts to run angular on the server or suggestions to crawl pages with headless browser and serve static pages to search bots (see links below).
+Other approaches to this problem include running angular on the server or crawling pages with a headless browser and serve static pages to search bots (see links below).

 Links